HarshalP008/Shopping-add-and-update/README.md

-#Shopping acrt add and update
+#Shopping Cart add and update

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.